wavefrontHQ/docs/pages/doc/alerts_manage.md

 2. Click the name of the alert you want to edit to display the Edit Alert page.
 3. Update the properties you want to change, and click **Save**.

-## Backtesting
+## Use Backtesting to Fine-Tune Conditions

-Wavefront can display actual firings or hypothetical alert-generated events using backtesting.
+Wavefront can show hypothetical alert-generated events using backtesting.
 Backtesting enables you to fine tune new or existing alert conditions before you save them.

-When you create an alert, the Events Display is set to **Backtesting**.
+When you create a classic alert, the Events Display is set to **Backtesting**.
 You can later edit the alert.

 To change the events display: